 We strongly believe that digital concepts will benefit from the crisis - we can already see that very clearly - but also ideas and projects that rely on communities.
 The current situation marks the fragility of our economic system and shows that growth and profit maximization at any costs are not a solid foundation to build on.
 Companies should always be a part of the society.
 To us, sustainability also means that staff cannot be laid off and partnerships cannot be canceled immediately.

-At the moment we are very much focussing on the idea of "Circular Economy".
+At the moment, we are very much focussing on the idea of the "Circular Economy".
 We live in a world of limited resources and should reward sustainable business models that combine economic, ecological and social benefits.
 And how the fashion industry can resolve its immense waste problem through a circular approach.
-For this we will need digitization.
+For this, we will need digitization.

 Related topics: The dark side of fashion - Staatliche Museen zu Berlin